pchampin/rust-w3c-2022/README.md

 These notebooks require [evcxr_jupyter](https://github.com/google/evcxr/blob/master/evcxr_jupyter/README.md) (Rust kernel Rust for Jupyter).

-I also use [RISE](https://github.com/damianavila/RISE) to display them in slide mode.
+I also use [RISE](https://github.com/damianavila/RISE) to display them in slide mode, which only works with old Jupyter notebooks (`nbclassic`).

 ## License